hannaholivv/Energy-Consumption-Time-Series-Forecasting/README.md

 - Evaluation of model performance using various metrics
 - Insights into the patterns and trends of energy consumption

+### Model Performance Metrics

+Training Metrics:
+- R2 Score: 0.9539
+- Accuracy (within 10%): 0.9748

+Test Metrics:
+- R2 Score: 0.9021
+- Accuracy (within 10%): 0.9257

+These results show strong performance on both training and test data, with high R2 scores and accuracy within 10% tolerance.
+The model performs slightly better on the training data, which is expected, but still maintains good performance on the test data.

 ## How to Use

 1. Clone the repository